Haxos/RES_Labo-HTTPInfra/README.md

 The container can be access on port ``3000`` on the container and host machine.

 The server generate a random array of JSON representing transactions using ChanceJS ``1.1.5``.

+Note that because of problems running npm install with docker on Windows trough VirtualBox (the symlinks doesn't work with npm on linux writing to a ntfs filesystem), we needed to use the flag `--no-bin-links`.